mayndi15/mayndi15/README.md

  I really enjoy studying new technologies (software and hardware).<br>

  ### 🎓 Education
-  I'm a Computer Science Technician graduated at the Federal Institute of Sapucaia do Sul (IFSUL) and currently I am taking specialized courses on the Udemy and Alura platforms.
+  I'm a Computer Science Technician graduated at the Federal Institute of Sapucaia do Sul (IFSUL)
+  and currently I am taking specialized courses on the Udemy and Alura platforms.

+ ### ⚒️ Work
+My work experience began in 2020, while I was still pursuing my technician course.
+I worked as a freelancer at
+SuperGeeks School of Programming and Robotics, primarily serving as a Junior Instructor for Games in Python.
+However, I also taught programming using the Java language.
+Later in 2020, I started my tenure at eSales as a Trainee Back-End Developer, focusing on Java.
+After a year there,
+I was promoted to the position of Junior Back-End Developer, a role I held for nearly a year before deciding to move on.
+Presently, I am working as a Junior Back-End Developer at Stone Co, where I am involved in projects using Java, C#, and Android.

  ### 💻 Technologies
  My stack of work and studies: